w3c/wai-bcase/index.md

     adopted as a great convenience by millions of others
 -   artificial intelligence advances are based on research originally done to provide visual context to blind users
--   auto-captioning for the deaf using machine learning has been problematic for the main target population of deaf users and many feel it is still inadequate to meet that need.
+-   auto-captioning using machine learning has been problematic for the main target population of deaf users and many feel it is still inadequate to meet that need.
 However, work continues and machine learning itself is steadily improving and has found broader applications die to this effort.

 {::nomarkdown}
 {% include box.html type="end" %}